Get Started

 # - http://one.devnet-0chain.net:31053

 For creating a wallet using ZWallet.
-Simply run create-wallet
+Simply run `create-wallet` command and this creates a wallet at default location`~/.zcn/wallet.json`

 ./zwallet create-wallet